ryderdamen/objectdaddy/README.md

 ## Usage
-Basic usage is as follows:
+Basic usage is as follows.
+This project is built to work with rtsparty (also on pypi).

 You can get and recognize one frame using the following:
 ```python